 Page builders like GemPages give you access to an effortless drag & drop editor.
 Instead of changing theme settings or adding lines of code to the backend, all you have to do is drag & drop different elements to the position you wish.

-When GemPages is installed and used on a store, it generates codes into your theme.
+When GemPages is installed and used on a store, it generates code into your theme.
 Refer to Shopify, you can quickly check the theme code by following these instructions:

 - Log in to your Shopify admin account